Management of HIV/AIDS: History

 Several buyers clubs sprang up since 1986 to combat HIV.
 The drug zidovudine (AZT), a nucleoside reverse-transcriptase inhibitor (NRTI), was not effective on its own.
 It was approved by the US FDA in 1987.
 The FDA bypassed stages of its review for safety and effectiveness in order to distribute this drug earlier.
 Subsequently, several more NRTIs were developed but even in combination were unable to suppress the virus for long periods of time and patients still inevitably died.
 To distinguish from this early antiretroviral therapy (ART), the term highly active antiretroviral therapy (HAART) was introduced.
 In 1996 two sequential publications in The New England Journal of Medicine by Hammer and colleagues and Gulick and colleagues illustrated the substantial benefit of combining two NRTIs with a new class of antiretrovirals, protease inhibitors, namely indinavir.
 This concept of three-drug therapy was quickly incorporated into clinical practice and rapidly showed impressive benefit with a 60% to 80% decline in rates of AIDS, death, and hospitalization.
+It would also create a new period of optimism at the 11th International AIDS Conference that was held in Vancouver that year.

 As HAART became widespread, fixed dose combinations were made available to ease the administration.
 Later, the term combination antiretroviral therapy (cART) gained favor with some physicians as a more accurate name, not conveying to patients any misguided idea of the nature of the therapy.
 Today multidrug, highly effective regimens are long since the default in ART, which is why they are increasingly called simply ART instead of HAART or cART.
 This retronymic process is linguistically comparable to the way that the words electronic computer and digital computer at first were needed to make useful distinctions in computing technology, but with the later irrelevance of the distinction, computer alone now covers their meaning.
 Thus as "all computers are digital now", so "all ART is combination ART now."
 However, the names HAART and cART, reinforced by thousands of earlier mentions in medical literature still being regularly cited, also remain in use.
+In 1997, the new number of new HIV/AIDS cases in the United States would see its first significant decline at 47%, with credit going to the effectiveness of HAART.